thedersen/backbone.validation/README.md

         }
 	});

-Or, you can specify a message per validator:
+Or, you can specify an error message per validator:

 	MyModel = Backbone.Model.extend({
     	validation: {